ibm-cloud-docs/Cloudant/offerings/gdpr.md

 Certification details and attestation reports (i.e., ISO and SOC2) can be provided to the customer upon request.

-### Using {{site.data.keyword.cloudant_short_notm}} securely

-As a user of {{site.data.keyword.cloudant_short_notm}}, you should:

- * Use the default CORS configuration to prevent unexpected access.
- * Use API keys liberally, such that components can have 'least privileged access,' coupled with the audit log.
-This practice allows you to understand who accessed which data.
- * Encrypt or otherwise protect (pseudonymise) any sensitive data before sending it to us.

 ### Service access to data

 {{site.data.keyword.cloudant_short_notm}} operations and support staff have access to client data